Yaoir/GoTime-prototype/README.md

 2. **bash(1)**, **curl(1)**, **sed(1)**, **grep(1)**, **echo(1)**, web browser (Firefox assumed)
 2. GNU **make**, if you want to use **make** for compiling and/or installing.
 3. The **gotime** script relies on KDE and **konsole**.
 If you want to use Gnome or some other desktop and/or virtual terminal, you can modify the script.
-4. The **gotime-autostart** script is for adding an Autostart program to KDE.
+4. The optional **gotime-autostart** script is for adding an Autostart program to KDE.
 I don't know if it works with any other desktop.

 This works on Linux at least.
 Maybe macOS?
 But on Windows, I assume you will need something like Cygwin or Windows Subsystem for Linux.
 I haven't tried it.